János Kádár: Role in the Hungarian Revolution of 1956

 The 15th point was withdrawn after pressure from the USSR that a 200,000 strong Soviet detachment be garrisoned in Hungary.
 This development allowed Kádár to divert huge defense funds to welfare.
 Nagy, along with Georg Lukács, Géza Losonczy and László Rajk's widow, Júlia, fled to the Yugoslav Embassy.
 Kádár promised them safe return home at their request but failed to keep this promise as the Soviet party leaders decided that Imre Nagy and the other members of the government who had sought asylum at the Yugoslav Embassy should be deported to Romania.
 Later on, a trial was instituted to establish the responsibility of the Imre Nagy Government in the 1956 events.
 Although it was adjourned several times, the defendants were eventually convicted of treason and conspiracy to overthrow the "democratic state order".
 Imre Nagy, Pál Maléter and Miklós Gimes were sentenced to death and executed on 16 June 1958.
-Géza Losonczy and Attila Szigethyboth died in prison under suspicious circumstances during the court proceedings.
+Géza Losonczy and Attila Szigethy both died in prison under suspicious circumstances during the court proceedings.